 His advice for students contemplating taking out student loans?
 Think about the kind of job you’ll get after you finish college.
 Consider what an entry-level position typically pays, and then look carefully at the employment rates for new grads.
 Use a calculator to get an idea of what your monthly payments will be after school is done.
 And know that nothing is guaranteed, including that you’ll still want the career you’re borrowing money to prepare for.

 While the whole loan process can be confusing, and there’s evidence many students don’t know how much they owe or whether they even have loans, the realities of repayment become clear when the bills come due.
 Your credit reports are also a good way to check for what loans are in your name, and pulling your credit scores can give you a good idea of how your debt is affecting your credit.
-Credit.com offers two free credit scores, updated monthly, along with a profile of your credit report.
+Credit.com offers two free credit scores, updated every 14 days, along with a profile of your credit report.

 More on Student Loans: